KBryan/how_to_connect_metamask/README.md

 This repo is for those new to ChainSafe gaming SDK and is part of a 3 part workshop on creating blockchain games.

 * Connect ChainSafe gaming SDK to MetaMask and display account.
-* Deep dive into Web3 prefabs
+* Deep dive into Web3 prefabs.
+What's provided.
 * Go over the game we are going to build in the next 3 sessions.
+* An introduction to Unity3D layout / tools
-* Build out Endless Runner game
+* Build the contruct for our Endless Runner game

 Video 0